As a Christian, it is very important to me to have a deep understanding of the “Christian” or biblical words that are part of my everyday faith.

 And what was that task?
 To save His people.
 But not only His people the Jews, but all people.
-This Messiah would not only save His people from the grip of bondage of other nations… but all people, who choose Him as their King.
+This Messiah would not only save His people from the grip of bondage to other nations… but He would also free all people, who choose Him as their King.
 He would save them from the grip of sin and death!

 Jesus the Messiah!
 Jesus Christ!